avocadoboi/solar-system-project/notes.md

 ## The interaction between the magnetosphere of Saturn and Titan's ionosphere -- Andrew F. Nagy, et al (2001)
 This paper presents a 3D MHD simulation of the interaction between Saturn's magnetosphere and Titan's ionosphere.
 Before the Cassini flybys.

-Variations in the solar wind cause compression and expansion of Saturn's magnetosphere, meaning Titan can sometimes be outside the magnetosphere although it has not been observed yet.
+Variations in the solar wind cause compression and expansion of Saturn's magnetosphere, meaning Titan can sometimes be outside the magnetosphere although it has not been observed yet (as of this paper!
+It has been observed to be in the magnetosheath and in the solar wind by the Cassini spacecraft, see WHERE?
+I don't remember where I read this...).
 When it is outside the magnetosphere, Titan's ionosphere interacts with the solar wind directly leading to very different conditions.

 They study three different classes of ion species; light, medium and heavy.
 In the results they present plots of number density of these different species as well as plots of the magnetic field and plasma speed around Titan.
 These are nice images to include in the report.